Skip to content

 # Extract tokens

-input_tokens, output_tokens, total_tokens, cached_tokens = _extract_tokens(response)
+input_tokens, output_tokens, total_tokens, cached_tokens = tokens

 # Extract text (may be None if safety-blocked)